Explore

 Budj Bim Campground is nestled among forested rocky hollows and ridges formed by lava flows from an ancient volcanic eruption.
 Camp within walking distance of Lake Surprise, a crater lake with several short walks exploring the ancient and fascinating volcanic landscape of Budj Bim.
 Resident koalas and kangaroos are often seen.

-The campground is suitable for tents and caravans.
-Sites are between rocky ridges formed by ancient lava flows, and accommodate up to six people with provision for one vehicle.
+Campground sites are between rocky ridges formed by ancient lava flows and accommodate up to six people with provision for one vehicle.
 Site 22 is a group site that can accommodate up to 24 campers.
 Facilities include flushing toilets, hot showers, shared fireplaces and picnic tables.
+Note that due to limited water supply, showers are controlled by a timer that restricts showers to 2 minutes.

 Budj Bim has a fascinating cultural and geological history.
 This is a unique and picturesque landscape.
 As recent as 30,000 years ago, volcanic eruptions blasted through the earth's crust pouring out thousands of tonnes of molten rock into the surrounding landscape.
 Volcanic features in the area include the remains of relatively recent and extensive lava flows, lava caves, scoria cones and crater lakes.